KineticCafe/docker-sqitch-pgtap/Maintenance.md

         && mv sql/pgtap.sql sql/uninstall_pgtap.sql /opt/pgtap/<VERSION> \
         && rm -rf /var/cache/apk/* /tmp/*
     ```

+    If adding support for a non-production version (such as `16beta2`), then the
+    `FROM` line should look like this:

+    ```dockerfile
+    FROM postgres:16beta2-alpine3.18 AS build-pgtap-psql-16
+    ```

+    That is, the image name and pgtap folder name must be the major version
+    number with no qualifiers.

   - Add a `COPY` line to the `package-pgtap` section: